victorviola/documentsreader/README.md

 - The APK provided has **not been signed** and is a **debug release** build.
 - The app has only been tested on a **Redmi 10C** device running **Android 13**.
 - The app is **not perfect** and has been tested to the extent possible.
 There is significant room for improvement, particularly in the user interface (UI).
+- App is ignoring problems with self-signed certificates for testing purposes.
+To deploy this App in production, some changes MUST be made.

 ## How to Run the App